Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Introduction

-To address this gap, this study aims to introduce comprehensive decision models tailored to designing quantum software systems, focusing on six crucial design areas: (1) Communication, (2) Decomposition, (3) Data Processing, (4) Fault Tolerance, (5) Integration and Optimization, and (6) Algorithm Implementation.
-These areas were initially derived from recurring architectural challenges reported in the quantum software engineering literature \cite{khan2023software, baczyk2024patterns}.
-These decision models were developed based on insights collected from a Systematic Literature Review (SLR) and a mining study of software repositories (namely GitHub issues, Stack Exchange sites) about architecture patterns and strategies in quantum software systems.
-These models can help practitioners select appropriate architectural patterns and strategies for quantum software systems.
-We evaluated the proposed models through semi-structured interviews with 16 quantum software practitioners, providing empirical validation of their applicability and effectiveness.
-The main \textbf{contributions} of this study are: 1) systematically developed six decision models that map architectural patterns and strategies to critical QAs in quantum software systems; and 2) empirically evaluated the proposed decision models through semi-structured interviews with quantum software practitioners; 3) We have provided all identified patterns and strategies along with their corresponding references in our Replication Package \cite{dataset2}.
+These six decision models can help practitioners select appropriate architecture patterns and strategies for quantum software systems.
+While these six decision models are presented to address specific design areas, they can be used together to address complex, interrelated challenges encountered in real-world quantum software development (see Section \ref{InterdependenciesBetweenModels}).
+We evaluated the proposed models through semi-structured interviews with 30 quantum software practitioners, providing empirical validation of their applicability and effectiveness.
+The \textbf{main contributions} of this study are threefold: \textbf{1)} we developed six decision models that map architecture patterns and strategies to QAs in quantum software systems; \textbf{2)} we evaluated the proposed decision models through semi-structured interviews with quantum software practitioners; and \textbf{3)} we provide all identified patterns and strategies, together with their corresponding references, in a replication package for use by the research and practitioner communities \cite{dataset2}.